Ichiban Kasuga: Concept and design

-The end of development for Yakuza 6: The Song of Life, which brought Kazuma Kiryu's story arc to a close, coincided with the commencement of development for the 2018 mobile title Ryu ga Gotoku ONLINE.
+The end of development for Yakuza 6: The Song of Life, which brought Kazuma Kiryu's story arc to a close, coincided with the commencement of development for the 2018 mobile title Ryu ga Gotoku Online.
 The Yakuza franchise's developers, Ryu Ga Gotoku Studio, wanted to create a new lead character to continue the narrative of the fictional universe they have created.
 Chief producer and writer Masayoshi Yokoyama noted that their goal after Yakuza 6 was not to "create the next Yakuza title" but to "create the next protagonist."
 Realizing that this new protagonist could serve as the franchise's "catalyst for change" by moving away from the exploration of a modern version of a typical Japanese hero in Kiryu, Yokoyama set about creating and portraying a "life-sized hero", a protagonist who is essentially a "normal guy" who is not as strong or mature as Kiryu.

-To differentiate him from Kiryu, Ichiban is written to be less stoic and more emotive in comparison.
-Yokoyama positioned Ichiban's personality as the opposite of Kiryu's in many ways: "thoroughly uncomplicated, direct, cheerful, reckless".
-Toshihiro Nagoshi approved of the decision to change the franchise's lead character from Kiryu to Ichiban.
-Commenting on the transition of genres between an action-adventure game to a turn-based role-playing game for Like A Dragon, he said the change occurs because of the different objective, which itself had changed because of Ichiban's different personality to Kiryu's since they speak, think and act differently.
-Consequently, a storyline starring Ichiban would naturally include more comedic or goofy scenes due to the character's nature.
+To differentiate him from Kiryu, Kasuga is written to be less stoic and more emotive in comparison.
+Yokoyama positioned Kasuga's personality as the opposite of Kiryu's in many ways: "thoroughly uncomplicated, direct, cheerful, reckless".
+Toshihiro Nagoshi approved of the decision to change the franchise's lead character from Kiryu to Kasuga.
+Commenting on the transition of genres between an action-adventure game to a turn-based role-playing game for Like A Dragon, he said the change occurs because of the different objective, which itself had changed because of Kasuga's different personality to Kiryu's since they speak, think and act differently.
+Consequently, a storyline starring Kasuga would naturally include more comedic or goofy scenes due to the character's nature.

-Ichiban is an orphan raised in Kamurochō by Jiro Kasuga, the manager of a soapland, a type of prostitution establishment that provides its services based on the exploitation of a loophole in Japanese law.
+Kasuga is an orphan raised in Kamurochō by Jiro Kasuga, the manager of a soapland, a type of prostitution establishment that provides its services based on the exploitation of a loophole in Japanese law.
 His background of being born and raised in one of Japan's "grey zones" was set from the start.
-As a major story theme in Like A Dragon concerns the struggles of individuals who are not clearly defined by moral absolutes, this allowed the game's writers to position Ichiban from a perspective that humanizes such individuals as common everyday people.
+As a major story theme in Like a Dragon concerns the struggles of individuals who are not clearly defined by moral absolutes, this allowed the game's writers to position Kasuga from a perspective that humanizes such individuals as common everyday people.
 Yokoyama does not believe in portraying unconditional good and evil, as he believes that people with criminal records are capable of righteousness, while members of society who are respected by the public are capable of evil.
-To Yokoyama, Ichiban's comical "fool" deliberately contrasts the dark setting of Like A Dragon, and that his most important role in the game is to overturning "worldly prejudices" and fight against "invisible discrimination".
+To Yokoyama, Kasuga's comical "fool" deliberately contrasts the dark setting of Like a Dragon, and that his most important role in the game is to overturning "worldly prejudices" and fight against "invisible discrimination".
 The character's fascination with Dragon Quest serves as the impetus for the series' change from action adventure to role-playing games.